 - The elements of user experience by Jesse James Garret

-- Why we love or hate everyday things by Don Norman
+- The design of everyday things by Don Norman

 - Don’t make me think by Steve Krug